vpal/s3fastls/README.md

 ```

 ## Important Notes
-- **Too many threads can cause S3 to return HTTP 503 Slow Down errors.** Tune the `--threads` parameter according to your use case and S3 limits.
+- **Too many workers can cause S3 to return HTTP 503 Slow Down errors.** Tune the `--workers` parameter according to your use case and S3 limits.
 - This tool is designed for speed and concurrency, but aggressive settings may impact S3 performance or cost.
 - Use this tool at your own risk.
 The authors are not responsible for any data loss, API throttling, or unexpected costs incurred by its use.